menu

 Is PicRights A Scam?
 Are Higbee & Associates Emails a Scam?

-Note: Due to the sharp increase in demand letters from PicRights, AP, Reuters, Agence France-Presse, and their law firm Higbee and Associates, we have created a streamlined, flat rate consultation for evaluation of their claims/ demand letters.
-These consultations are $179 and last 30 mins, and we will provide (i) an evaluation of your circumstances, and (ii) next steps.
+Note: Due to the sharp increase in demand letters from PicRights and law firm Higbee and Associates on behalf of clients like AP, Reuters, Agence France-Presse, PA Images, etc., we have created a streamlined, flat rate consultation for evaluation of their claims/ demand letters.
+These consultations are $179 and last 30 mins, and we will provide (i) an evaluation of your letters/ circumstances, and (ii) next steps.
 This is our attempt to assist those who feel trapped by this stressful issue.

 To book a consultation call and to discuss your particular circumstances, please fill out this form and select “Yes” to the question “Are you inquiring due to a letter regarding copyright infringement demanding money for unauthorized use?
 (Ex: Picrights, AFP, Higbee, AP)“.